memfault/interrupt/_drafts/gdb-python-post.md

 We hope this post gave you a useful overview of how to add custom GDB commands and pretty printers using the Python API.
 Sometimes adding GDB commands like these can even be used to reduce [code size](https://interrupt.memfault.com/blog/best-firmware-size-tools) by replacing a on-device CLI command that would display the same information!

 Do you already have some ideas about how the python API could be applied to automate parts of your debugging flow ... perhaps a command to walk custom heaps or display the contents in a memory-mapped filesystem?
 Or maybe you are already have some great examples of how you have used GDB Python?
 Either way, let us know in the discussion area below!

+_All the code used in this blog post is available on [Github](https://github.com/memfault/interrupt/tree/master/example/gdb-python-post/).
+See anything you'd like to change?
+Submit a pull request!_